What is the story behind this work being drawn?

 Translated from Japanese by TokyoPop.

-Interview originally published in CLAMP No Kiseki vol. 9 (Kodansha), released on May 20, 2005.
+Interview originally published in CLAMP No Kiseki vol. 9 (Kodansha), page 25, released on May 20, 2005.
 Original text available upon request.

 If you found mistakes in this translation or would like to contribute with translating other interviews, please contact me.